Current generation build, works with AVISynth+. Available in 32 and 64-bit builds.

 What does not

 See extra comments below for full write up on how to install pre-requisites.
-Also, MeGUI is distributed as a zip file, thus does not need installation.
+With the prerequisites installed all functions appear to work.
+I couldn't find any that don't work.
+Please note that MeGUI is distributed as a zip file, thus does not need installation.
 Unzip and run it.

-Make sure that 'Options' -> 'Main tab' -> 'Delete output of aborted jobs' option box, and 'Delete intermediate files' option box are both checked.
+Note: Make sure that in MeGUI the 'Options' -> 'Main tab' -> 'Delete output of aborted jobs' option box, and 'Delete intermediate files' option box are both checked.
 This is critical!

 What was not tested

-The update functions, setting priority of threads and processes, AVS 64 bit plugins.
+The automatic MeGUI update functions, AVS 64 bit plugins.

 MeGUI is a complex and very capable tool in the right hands.
 Learn how to use it here: https://en.wikibooks.org/wiki/Category:Book:MeGUI/Guides